 Built traditionally from coconut wood, bamboo and grass roof, it's the perfect artist retreat or getaway holiday.

 The Sleepy Lagoon is the 'big sister' to Lena House, owned by Didakus and Esy Stanislaus.

 The house is simple but comfortable and very spacious for four people.
 It sits right on a beautiful calm bay with gorgeous views to outer islands.

-Lovingly constructed out of local materials, it has a beautiful spacious sense to it.
+Lovingly constructed out of local materials, it has a beautiful 'open air' feel to it.
 Huge shutters in the main living area open up completely to give a sense of merging with the outdoors, and to catch the sea breeze.
 A wide verandah provides protection from sun and rain, and plenty of space for relaxing and enjoying the scenery.
 The main bedroom with queen sized bed is downstairs whilst upstairs on the mezzanine level are two single beds.
 Great views can be enjoyed from two upstairs viewing decks.

 The washroom is dual access - it's an ensuite downstairs with 'upstairs guest' entry via the kitchen and south side.
 The cold water shower is open plan Indonesian 'mandi' style but in a discrete setting with lovely view to the garden.
 The toilet is western style.

 Guests have full access to the house, (including laundry with twin tub washing machine - washing powder can be purchased from local shop nearby) and access to the kitchen, for tea, coffee and snacks.
 A starter pack of tea, coffee, sugar and milk is provided.
 We recommend you purchase your meals through Lena House restaurant - they can be delivered to you, or else the restaurant is a short walk or boat ride up the beach.
 The food, cooked by Esy, is fresh, delicious and very reasonable priced.
 A menu is provided in the information booklet at the house.
 Drinking water can be ordered in bulk (19 litre containers) through Lena House for approx US$3.